The Discrete and Semi-continuous Fr\'echet Distance with Shortcuts via Approximate Distance Counting and Selection Techniques: One-sided DFDS optimization via approximate distance counting and selection

-In more detail, we proceed as follows.
-Let $C$ denote the collection of the circles bounding the $(\alpha,\beta)$-annuli that are centered at the points of $A$.
+$\Gamma_L(P,Q,\alpha,\beta)$ is constructed as follows.
+Let $C$ denote the collection of the circles bounding the $(\alpha,\beta)$-annuli that are centered at the points of $P$ (that is, each annulus has inner radius $\alpha$ and outer radius $\beta$).
 We choose a sufficiently large constant parameter $1 \leq r \leq m$, and construct a $(1/r)$-cutting for $C$.
-That is, for a suitable constant $c$, we partition the plane into $k\leq cr^2$ cells $\Delta_1,\ldots,\Delta_k$, each of constant description complexity, so that each $\Delta_i$ is crossed by at most $m/r$ boundaries of the annuli, and each $\Delta_i$ contains at most $n/r^2$ points of $B$.
-This can be done in $O((m+n)r)$ deterministic time, as in~\cite{Cha93,CF90,Mat91}.\footnote{The construction in~\cite{Cha93,CF90,Mat91} shows that each $\Delta_i$ is crossed by at most $m/r$ circles in $C$.
-To ensure that each $\Delta_i$ contains at most $n/r^2$ points of $B$, we duplicate each $\Delta_i$ that contains more than $n/r^2$ points as many times as needed, and assign to each copy a subset of at most $n/r^2$ of the points (these sets are pairwise disjoint and cover all the points in the cell).
-Then each cell of the resulting subdivision contains at most $n/r^2$ points, and the size of the cutting is still $O(r^2)$.} We then dualize the roles of $A$ and $B$, in each cell $\Delta_i$ separately, where the set $B_{\Delta_i}$ of the at most $n/r^2$ points of $B$ in $\Delta_i$ becomes a set of $(\alpha,\beta)$-annuli centered at these points, and the set $A_{\Delta_i}$ of the at most $m/r$ points of $A$ whose annuli boundaries cross $\Delta_i$ is now regarded as a set of points.
+That is, for a suitable absolute constant $c$, we partition the plane into $k\leq cr^2$ cells $\Delta_1,\ldots,\Delta_k$, each of constant description complexity, so that each $\Delta_i$ is crossed by at most $m/r$ boundaries of the annuli, and each $\Delta_i$ contains at most $n/r^2$ points of $Q$.
+This can be done deterministically in $O((m+n)r)$ time for any $1\leq r \leq m+n$, as in~\cite{Cha93,CF90,Mat91}.\footnote{The construction in~\cite{Cha93,CF90,Mat91} shows that each $\Delta_i$ is crossed by at most $m/r$ circles in $C$.
+To ensure that each $\Delta_i$ contains at most $n/r^2$ points of $Q$, we duplicate each $\Delta_i$ that contains more than $n/r^2$ points as many times as needed, and assign to each copy a subset of at most $n/r^2$ of the points (these sets are pairwise disjoint and cover all the points in the cell).
+Then each cell of the resulting subdivision contains at most $n/r^2$ points, and the size of the cutting is still $O(r^2)$.} This step captures some of the distances in $(\alpha,\beta]$ --- those between the set $P_{\Delta_i}^C$ of points of $P$ whose annuli fully contain some cell $\Delta_i$ and the set $Q_{\Delta_i}$ of points of $Q$ contained in $\Delta_i$, for $i=1,\ldots,k$.

+However, the number of points of $P$ ($m/r$ points) and the number of points of $Q$ ($n/r^2$ points) that are involved in a cell of the cutting is not balanced.
+To balance these numbers, we now dualize the roles of $P$ and $Q$, in each cell $\Delta_i$ separately, where the set $Q_{\Delta_i}$ of the at most $n/r^2$ points of $Q$ in $\Delta_i$ becomes a set of $(\alpha,\beta)$-annuli centered at these points, and the set $P_{\Delta_i}$ of the at most $m/r$ points of $P$ whose annuli boundaries cross $\Delta_i$ is now regarded as a set of points.
 We now construct, for each $\Delta_i$, a $(1/r)$-cutting in this dual setting.
-We obtain a total of at most $c^2r^4$ subproblems, each involving at most $m/r^3$ points of $A$ and at most $n/r^3$ points of $B$.
+We obtain a total of at most $c^2r^4$ subproblems, each involving at most $m/r^3$ points of $P$ and at most $n/r^3$ points of $Q$.